RubenQCs/Data-Science/Clasification Satellite_Images/README.md

 **Training with Transfer Learning:**
 - **ResNet-18** pretrained on ImageNet.
-- Freezing early layers and fine-tuning the final layer.

 **Model Evaluation:**
 - Calculation of metrics such as **accuracy** and **F1-score**.